Bradley24798/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge- print the result of the sum of 128 plus value of TRUEKNOWLEDGE 9-divide_and_rule-divides POWER by DIVIDE 10-love_exponent_breath- outputs the value of BREATH to the power of LOVE
+8-true_knowledge- print the result of the sum of 128 plus value of TRUEKNOWLEDGE 9-divide_and_rule-divides POWER by DIVIDE 10-love_exponent_breath- outputs the value of BREATH to the power of LOVE 11-binary_to_decimal - converts a number from base 2 to base 10.